-3. Non-Renewal of Contract
+4. Non-Renewal of Contract

-- a.
-Non-Renewal of Contract results in termination of association with UAH at the end of the current contract period.
-Non-Renewal of Contract requires clear documentation of failure to achieve the goals and objectives outlined for the GME program and a record of counseling and attempts at remediation resulting in failure of remediation. - b.
-In some circumstances, the deficiencies may be so acute and significant to warrant more definitive action, such as Non-Renewal of Contract, when first noted.
+Non-Renewal of Contract results in termination of association with USAH at the end of the current contract period.
+Clear documentation of failure to achieve the goals and objectives outlined by the GME program is essential, and a record of counseling and attempts at remediation are required.